im-noob/AssignAdminComEmpProject/README.md

 ###Left
-1. pagination Companies/Employees list, 10 e
+1.[DONE] pagination Companies/Employees list, 10 e
-2. must contain at least one uppercase, one lowercase and one symbol with at least 8 characters
-3. Normal Email Regex validation and Password validations will be such that password
+2.[DONE] must contain at least one uppercase, one lowercase and one symbol with at least 8 charact Normal Email Regex validation and Password validations will be such that password

 4. CRUD employee in admin
 5. CRUD in copany

 6. Email notification: send email to admin email whenever a new company is entered

+8. Integirity constant with Emial uniqyer

 7. logo (minimum 100×100),